 Flat roof installation sequence and the way different components are put together can oftentimes be quite confusing.
-We also get many similar questions about particular aspects of how the roof detail work in different situations.
-To answer these questions and to demonstrate the step by step process of installing IB PVC flat roofing system, we are posting this quick roof installation guide.
+We also get many questions about particular aspects of how roof details work in different situations.
+Our Roof Installation Guide will answer these questions and demonstrate the step by step process of installing an IB PVC flat roofing system.
 We welcome any questions you may have – you can ask them in the comments section at the end of this article.

-A reinforce PVC single ply roof allows installers a choice of installing the roof in a fully adhered assembly (sheets of membrane glued to the insulation) or a mechanically attached assembly where each sheet or roll of the roofing material is screwed to the roof deck substrate with heavy duty, corrosion resistant roofing fasteners, and barbed plates.
+A reinforced PVC single ply roof allows installers a choice of installing the roof in a fully adhered assembly (sheets of membrane glued to the insulation) or a mechanically attached assembly, where each sheet or roll of the roofing material is screwed to the roof deck substrate with heavy duty, corrosion resistant fasteners, and barbed plates.
 Each roll is screwed to the roof deck on one side, and then the next roll, overlaps a row of screws, and is welded to the first roof, right next to the screws.
-Then the process continues in the same manner until the whole roof is covered by the membrane.
+Then the process continues in the same manner, until the whole roof is covered by the membrane.

 As you can see in the roof installation picture above, the narrow roll of membrane is installed around the roof perimeter and wider rolls are in place, and are ready to be installed.
 However, before you get to this point, there is a lot of prep work that has to be done first, and the actual membrane installation is the easy part.

 Normally, we use a 1/4″ tapered insulation system which raises roof level 1″ for every 4×4′ insulation piece.